KevinLe1/git_article/README.md

 You'll need a clean working tree in order to `git pull`.
 If you have untracked files, you *should* be fine (as long as none of the changes you're pulling would overwrite them).
 If you have any uncommited changes to tracked files, you'll need to handle those.
 You have three main options:
 - commit them,
-- `git stash` to temporarily store them away and `git stash pop` to restore them after your pull (more on this later),
+- `git stash` to temporarily store them away and `git stash pop` to restore them after your pull,
 - `git reset --hard` to reset all of your files to their status as of your last commit.

 To `git push`, you just need to be up-to-date with the remote repository.
 So pull before you push!